LtCol R. Carroll (Director)

 LTC J. Carson

 The Army Reserve Officer Training Corps (ROTC) program provides full-time college students the opportunity to pursue a commission in the U.S. Army, U.S. Army Reserve, or the Hawai'i Army National Guard.
 Officers may be commissioned on active duty, in a reserve component while pursuing a civilian career, or receive an education delay to earn a graduate or professional degree.
-There are 4-year, 3-year, and 2-year programs available.
+There are 4-year, 3-year, and 2-year scholarships available.

 The Academic Program